18F/identity-idp/docs/backend.md

 classes, and hand those results (FormResponse) to our Analytics class to get logged in a consistent way.

+For details on frontend form behaviors, refer to the [equivalent section of the Front-end Architecture document](./frontend.md#forms).

 ### FormResponse

 The [FormResponse](../app/services/form_response.rb) is a simple structure to help